-Central Hawke's Bay show gets the green light
+Central Hawke's Bay A&P show gets the green light

-The Central Hawke's Bay A and P Show will go ahead as planned in Waipukurau next month.
+The Central Hawke's Bay A&P Show will go ahead as planned in Waipukurau next month.

 Show association president David Poulton said the decision was made at a meeting of more than 20 committee members on Thursday night, with the committee considering all matters available in relation to the holding of the show amid the Covid-19 crisis.